-The Staal lab is part of the Department of Immunohematology and Blood Transfusion (IHB), which is headed by Prof. Dr. W.E.
-Fibbe, MD, PhD.
-Our lab has shared work meetings with the lab of professor Fibbe and many collaborations within the IHB Department and other Departments in the LUMC (MCB, pediatrics, hematology, nephrology, embryology to name a few).
+The Staal lab is part of the Department of Immunohematology and Blood Transfusion (IHB), which is headed by Prof. Dr. J. Borst, PhD.
+Our lab has many collaborations within the IHB Department and other Departments in the LUMC (MCB, pediatrics, hematology, nephrology, embryology to name a few).

 Gene Therapy of Immunodeficiencies

 Current research is focused on the optimization and clinical translation of gene therapy of RAG1 deficiencies.
 This project brings together over 10 years of preclinical work and should result in application of lentiviral gene therapy of a codon optimized RAG1 in hematopoietic stem cells.
 In preclinical pipeline, we have also developed lentiviral gene therapy vectors for BTK deficiency and RAG2 deficiency.

 Molecular signals in HSC

 The hematopoietic stem cell (HSC) and its progeny is another topic of interest.
 Without understanding what makes a HSC grow, resulting in repopulation of the bone marrow and generation of the hematopoietic system, either during development or after a bone marrow transplantation, the development of new therapies would be difficult.
 The HSC research group has an interest in understanding which molecular signals make HSCs do what they do, which cells provide these signals and how they can be manipulated to improve transplantation outcomes.
 The lab currently focusses on Wnt and Notch signals and their effect on hematopoietic differentiation.

 T cell development